Industry GuidesJune 8, 2026

 How long should accountants retain client tax return PDFs to comply with IRS rules?

 The IRS standard statute of limitations is 3 years for refund claims and 6 years for substantial underreporting.
 AICPA guidelines recommend 7-year retention for all client tax documentation, providing a margin above the 6-year SOL.
-Password-protected PDFs meeting the 256-bit AES standard satisfy both IRS and AICPA documentation retention requirements without requiring proprietary software to access.
+For clients with German operations, GoBD requires 10-year retention.
+Password-protected PDFs meeting the 256-bit AES standard satisfy both requirements without proprietary software to access.

 Does using a free browser-based PDF tool comply with AICPA confidentiality obligations?